 Rented properties in West London can combine the elegance, style, and comfort of a residence with the amenities of a hotel and the ability to move out at short notice and at affordable cost.

 Short Lets Renting is a popular way of securing a property in West London.
 It's ideal especially for short term stays or if your future plans are fluid.

 The standard form of tenure is the Assured Shorthold Tenancy.

-The main factor when choosing a location to rent in Acton, Chiswick, Ealing, Shepherds Bush or the surrounding areas, is access to transport links, with proximity to a tube station being top of most people's priority list.
+The main factor when choosing a location to rent in West London, is access to transport links, with proximity to a tube station being top of most people's priority list.
 Next, comes local amenities such as shops, schools, gyms and sporting facilities and restaurants.

 Now consider what accommodation you require.
 How many bedrooms?
 Do they need to be single or double?
 Must any of the bedrooms have ensuite facilities?
 How important is outside space such as a garden or terrace?